FREE Case Review (866) 588-0600

 What is Overdraft Protection?

-According to a 2023 research from Investopedia, Overdraft protection is a service that prevents check, ATM, or debit card purchases from causing a user’s account balance in a financial institution to fall below zero, thereby triggering an overdraft fee or multiple non-sufficient funds fees [1].
+Overdraft protection is a service that prevents checks, ATM withdrawals, or debit card purchases from causing an account balance to fall below zero, thus avoiding overdraft fees.

 Bank or Credit Union Overdraft Fees Law

-U.S. federal law specifies that a bank cannot charge extended overdraft fees on debit purchases or ATM withdrawals unless the consumer agrees.
 A law that took effect in 2010 forbids banks and credit unions from charging unfair overdraft fees on transactions unless the bank customer agrees to “opt-in” to overdraft protection.

-However, charges may still apply when checks or automatic bill payments overdraw an account, even when the customer declines overdraft protection.
+However, charges may apply when checks or automatic bill payments overdraw an account, even when the customer declines overdraft protection.

 There are still no laws regarding how much money banks charge for multiple overdraft fees, meaning customers who opt into the program can still pay unreasonable fees for overdraft transactions.